 - After an hour, remove tomato sauce from oven and blend sauce in blender or food processor.
 Pulse a few times until everything is blended.

 - Place the blended mixture back in your used pan on very low heat.
-Stir in about heavy cream, fresh oregano and freshly grated Parmesan.
-Add cooked pasta to sauce and add 1/2c of pasta water if it is too thick.
+Stir in heavy cream, fresh oregano and freshly grated Parmigiano.
+Add cooked pasta to sauce and 1/2 cup of pasta water if it is too thick.

-- To serve, spoon in bowl and top with more Parmesan, fresh oregano and a drizzle of olive oil.
+- To serve, spoon in bowl and top with more Parmigiano, fresh oregano and a drizzle of olive oil.